aroberge/friendly-traceback-docs/docs/source/design.rst

    one package and enhance it as needed.
 So, Friendly-traceback must be designed to easily allow extensions of its core capabilities.

-So, the choice we have made is that Friendly-traceback will only print at most one likely cause.
+So, the choice we have made is that Friendly-traceback will normally only print at most one likely cause.
 However, some programming environment could use the additional information about possible causes if and when it becomes available in Friendly-traceback.